 In the Classics Department we aim to develop a passion for the learning of languages in general and in particular to foster a real interest in the classical world and an appreciation of its relevance today.
-To this end lessons are varied, inclusive and entertaining.
-Pupils are encourage to collaborate and share their ideas, both in class and via the school Intranet forums, and to become active and inquisitive learners who are responsible for their own learning.
+Lessons are varied, inclusive and entertaining.
+Pupils are encouraged to collaborate and share their ideas, and to become active and inquisitive learners who are responsible for their own learning.
 There is often a creative element to the content of lessons, in addition to a focus on high achievement.

 In both subjects pupils develop the necessary skills and knowledge to take Common Entrance or Scholarship exams in their final year.